yusong17/yusonglab.github.io/pages/pages-root-folder/index.md

   image: widget-1-302x182.jpg
   text: 'We always welcome talented postdoctoral and graduate candidates.
 Interested students are encouraged to contact Dr. Song by email (xxx@cityu.edu.hk).'
 widget3:
-  title: "Personalized healthcare"
+  title: "Our interests ~"
   url: 'https://yusong17.github.io/yusonglab.github.io/research/'
   image: widget-github-303x182.jpg
-  text: 'We are working on xxxx The code is well-documented and explains you how it works.'
+  text: 'We are working on wearable bioelectronics, sweat biosensors, additive manufacturing, and digital medicine for AI-powrered personalized healthcare.'
 #
 # Use the call for action to show a button on the frontpage
 #